 I recently took on the task of setting up a private docker container registry.
 It's useful if you would like to host private images and are comfortable running your own infrastructure.

-It is relatively simple to do following the instructions on the official docker setup guide.
-The steps at the time of writing generally follow the procedure,
+A private container registry is relatively simple to setup using the instructions on the official docker setup guide.
+The steps at the time of writing generally are generally,

 - Pull the

 - Start a container with the image

 ssl with the image, however if you are already sitting behind a reverse proxy, it should work just fine with your exiting setup.

 While configuring my instance running behind an Apache2 web server, I found that attempting to push images to the registry I kept hitting what seems to be a common recurring error.